-NPR Identifies Fourth Attacker In Civil Rights-Era Cold Case
+NPR Identifies 4th Attacker In Civil Rights-Era Cold Case

 The case remains officially unsolved.
 Three men charged in 1965 with attacking Reeb and two other ministers on a street corner in Selma, Ala., were acquitted by an all-white jury.

-But a four-year-long NPR investigation, led by Alabama-based reporters Chip Brantley and Andrew Beck Grace, found an eyewitness to the attack who has never spoken publicly about what she saw.
+But a four-year NPR investigation, led by Alabama-based reporters Chip Brantley and Andrew Beck Grace, found an eyewitness to the attack who has never spoken publicly about what she saw.
 She said the three men acquitted in the case — Elmer Cook, William Stanley Hoggle and Namon O'Neal "Duck" Hoggle — were, in fact, the men who attacked Reeb.

 That witness, Frances Bowden, also described the participation of another man, William Portwood.
 In an exclusive interview with NPR, Portwood confirmed his participation in the 1965 assault.